wavemotion-dave/DS994a/README.md

 * Thanks to Marat Fayzullin (ColEM) for the TI9918A video driver.
 * Thanks to Mike Brent for Classic99 and letting me use some of the disk and CPU core code plus some helpful consults.
 * Thanks to Pete Eberlein and some great ideas and a bit of code from his upcoming BuLWiP emulator.
-* Thanks to ti99iuc over on AtariAge for the DS99/4a Logo
+* Thanks to ti99iuc over on AtariAge for the DS99/4a Logo.
-* Thanks to Darryl Hirschler for the TI99 Keyboard Graphic
+* Thanks to Darryl Hirschler for the TI99 Keyboard Graphic.
 * Thanks to the 99ers over on the AtariAge site for their help in grokking memory layouts and banking schemes as well as testing and providing feedback.